vegetacodes/vegetacodes.github.io/content/posts/deepseek-r1-locally.md

 ollama run deepseek-r1:1.5b
 ```

-This command downloads the necessary files to run the model locally.

 This command downloads the necessary files, initializes the model and starts listening for API requests.

 ## Step 4: Test with a cURL Request